ajCastiglione/react-website-checklist/web-checklist/README.md

 <li>Break nav into its own component</li>
 <li>Have the ability to select the type of checklist you need.
 EX: web dev, SEO, ppc etc..</li>
 <li><del>Add section for notes under the individual checklist (section for input field / textarea)</del></li>
+<li><del>Made the edit btn functional.
+Have the ability to change the text, keep its position, and update the time stamp when updated.</del></li>
 </ul>

 ### Status